jacqueminv/poxd/README.markdown

 ### Content Processors

-Content processors are run against all files in the content folder where as the media processors are run against the media folder.
+Content processors are run against all files in the content folder whereas the media processors are run against the media folder.
 No content processors have been created yet.

 ## Page Context Variables